rpldy/react-uploady/packages/tus-sender/README.md

 > When the chunked-sender parallel param is set to > 1, the Concatenation tus extension will be used.
 >It will send the chunks as different parallel requests that are finalized once done.

+> Params prop that is set on the Destination or upload options is serialized (encoded according to Tus protocol) and sent as the value of the Upload-Metadata header.

+> Custom headers set on the Destination will be sent (and override existing headers) with the Creation request

 ## Feature Detection